History KS3: Empire

 - At least one study of a significant society or issue in world history and its interconnections with other world developments

-Since the video is designed to help clarify the meaning of empire, the clip can be used as a flexible tool to help learners make connections and think about cause and effect, leading to similarity and difference at different times in various parts of the world.
+Since the film is designed to help clarify the meaning of empire, it can be used as a flexible tool to help learners make connections and think about cause and effect, leading to similarity and difference at different times in various parts of the world.

-The video can be revisited throughout the key stage, depending upon learners’ differing needs and starting points, to help reinforce the umbrella term, consolidate knowledge and understanding and aid progression
+The film can be revisited throughout the key stage, depending upon learners’ differing needs and starting points, to help reinforce the umbrella term, consolidate knowledge and understanding and aid progression

 Points for discussion